Bruegel. The Originals Pieter Bruegel The Elder's masterpieces at the RMFAB

 Discover the virtual exhibitions in the Old Masters Museum or on the Google Arts & Culture platform

-The Google Cardboard virtual reality viewer provides another cutting-edge experience centred around The Fall of the Rebel Angels, using a smartphone to plunge the viewer into a 360 degree universe.
-This virtual reality experience is available on the YouTube channel of the Royal Museums of Fine Arts of Belgium.
-The painting comes to life in front of your eyes: you too become one of Bruegel’s creatures.
+The Google Cardboard viewer provides a unique virtual reality experience focusing on The Fall of the Rebel Angels.
+With this 360° experience, the painting comes to life in front of your eyes: you too become one of Bruegel’s creatures.

 Find the virtual reality experience here